 Numbers that tell about us.

-NUMBER OF BEDS
+NUMBER OF BEDS IN GMH

-WORLDWIDE HOSPITALS
+WORLDWIDE SDA HOSPITALS

 COUNTRIES